DevExpress-Examples/blazor-reporting-ai-summarize-and-translate/README.md

 You need to create an Azure OpenAI resource in the Azure portal to use AI Assistants for DevExpress Reporting.
 Refer to the following help topic for details: [Microsoft - Create and deploy an Azure OpenAI Service resource](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource?pivots=web-portal).

-Once you obtain a private endpoint and an API key, open [appsettings.json](./CS/BlazorReportViewer/appsettings.json) and add `DeploymentName`, `AzureOpenAIKey`, and `AzureOpenAIEndpoint` values to the fields below:
+Once you obtain a private endpoint and an API key, open [appsettings.json](./CS/BlazorReportViewer/appsettings.json) and add `DeploymentName`, `AzureOpenAIKey`, and `AzureOpenAIEndpoint` values to the fields below (DeploymentName is a name of your Azure model, for example, `GPT4o`):

 ```json
 "AISettings": {